Is Board Software Right For My Organisation?

-Governance in smaller organisations often has room for improvement.
-The introduction of regular video and teleconference calls is one way that this is improving during our current lockdown.
-It also gives us the opportunity to focus on the matters at hand, rather than being busy booking tickets and accommodation for board meetings.
+Governance in small business often has room for improvement.
+The introduction of regular video and teleconference calls is one way to improve during a lockdown.
+It also allows us to focus on the matters at hand, rather than being busy booking tickets and accommodation for board meetings.

-Introducing cloud-based board software is a potential area for your board to improve its efficiency.
-Board software products typically track action items and have an annoying habit of reminding board members when they committed to doing something.
+Cloud-based board management software is a platform that can help your board work more efficiently.
+Organisations can use board software products for meeting agenda creation, planning, and tracking performance and action items to allow for better decision-making within the organisation.
+They also have an annoying habit of reminding board members when they committed to doing something.

 I met Brett Herkt, founder of BoardPro, via an out-of-the blue telephone call.
 Brett was looking to understand entry strategies into the Australian market and selected some people to call for a short survey.
 As always, I was willing to assist.
-I answer a lot of surveys as they tell a lot about what is going on with organisations in the marketplace.
+I answer many surveys as they tell a lot about what is going on with businesses in the marketplace.
 My answers must have been ok and we organised a longer call.

 This led to a glass of fine wine and an invitation to join the Australian Advisory Board of BoardPro.
-Having done some due diligence, I agreed to join on the conditions of two face to face meetings annually and that I would provide commentary on their entry strategy and some introductions.
+Having done some due diligence, I agreed to join on the conditions of two annual face to face meetings, and that I would provide commentary on their entry strategy and some introductions.
 A modest fee was offered which I accepted.

 Developed in New Zealand, BoardPro allows boards to manage their meetings, responsibilities and documents easily and effectively in the cloud.
 Here are a few points about what they say about their differences from competing board portals: